Bobbo117/MQ135-Air-Quality-Sensor/README.md

 # Hardware Connections:

-MQ135:
+MQ135 pins:
-esp8266 Vcc 5v to MQ135 VCC
+  VCC to esp8266 Vcc (5v)
-esp8266 Vcc GND to MQ135 GND
+  GND to esp8266 GND
-esp8266 A0 to 1K resistor, other end of resistor to MQ135 A0
+  A0 to esp8266 A0 via 1K resistor *
-esp8266 USB to laptop, PC, or other USB power source
+  D0 unused

-OLED Display (optional):
+OLED Display pins (optional):
-esp8266 Vcc 3.3v to OLED VCC
+  VCC to esp8266 3.3v
-esp8266 GND to OLED GND
+  GND to esp8266 GND
-esp8266 SDA to OLED SDA
+  SDA to esp8266 SDA
-esp8266 SCL to OLED SCL
+  SCL to esp8266 SCL

+Power ESP8266 via USB connection with computer or power supply.

+* 1K series resistor or voltage divider is used to reduce MQ135 5v output to ESP8266 3.3v input.

 # Someday: